RadeonOpenCompute/ROCm_Documentation/Installation_Guide/MESA-Multimedia_Installation.rst

 .. note::

-    If the *amd-nonfree-mainline* package is uninstalled, the following error displays:
+    If the *amd-nonfree-mainline* package is installed and available on the system, the following error displays:

  ::